Julian Valarino

-Julian John Valarino (born 23 June 2000) is a Gibraltarian footballer who plays as a midfielder for Gibraltarian club Lincoln Red Imps and the Gibraltar national team.
+Julian John Valarino (born 23 June 2000) is a Gibraltarian footballer who plays as a midfielder for Gibraltarian club Europa and the Gibraltar national team.

 Club career

 Valarino made his debut at Lincoln Red Imps in 2019, but remained in the youth team for the next two years until he joined Lynx on loan in January 2021.
 His performances earned him his first national team call-up, with one goal in nine appearances.
 In August 2021, he again went out on loan, this time to St Joseph's.
 He scored a brace on his debut, a 4–1 win over his former side Lynx, on 16 October 2021.

+In 2025, he left Lincoln Red Imps and joined rivals Europa.
+He made his debut on 22 August 2025 against Mons Calpe.

 International career

 Valarino made his international debut for Gibraltar on 24 March 2021 against Norway.